Hold it like you're bouncing on a trampoline in your third trimester.

 - Almost double the chance of tearing during labor (OUCH!)

-That's why you need all the help you can get to stay on the natural birth train.
-Introducing...
+That's why you need all the help you can get to stick with your natural birth plan.

 Meditations for Pregnancy and Birth